 The product is dissolved in water as a colloidal solution (0.3 to 0.5 percent) and sprayed as a fine mist onto the leaf surface.
 Application is done with standard field sprayers or tractor atomizers — drone application is also possible and is being used in current practical trials.

-Recommended application: every 10 to 14 days throughout the entire growing season.
-Required quantity: 2 to 3 kg per hectare per application.
+Recommended application: every 10 to 14 days throughout the growing season.
+Quantity required: 2 to 3 kg per hectare per application.
 2-4 applications depending on the crop.

-Optimal spraying time: early morning or late afternoon, when stomata are open.
-The product can be applied together with all standard pesticides and fertilizers in one spraying.
+Optimal spraying time: early morning or late afternoon when stomata are open.
+The product can be applied together with all commercially available plant protection products and fertilizers in one spray.

 All products for professional agricultural use can be found in our Agriculture Collection.